benwoody/splunk-sdk-ruby/index.md

 ## Resources

-You can find many examples throughout the [Ruby SDK class documentation](http://splunk.github.com/splunk-sdk-ruby/doc/)
+You can find many examples throughout the [Splunk Ruby SDK class documentation](http://splunk.github.com/splunk-sdk-ruby/doc/)

 You can find anything having to do with developing on Splunk at the [Splunk developer portal](http://dev.splunk.com)